-Removing 2.5-inch drive assembly
+Removing 2.5-inch drive

-- 1 Follow the procedure in Before working inside your computer. - 2 Remove the cover. - 3 To remove the drive assembly: - a Press the blue tabs on both sides of the drive assembly [1]. - b Push the drive assembly to release it from the computer [2]. - c Remove the drive assembly from the computer [3].
+- 1 Follow the procedure in Before working inside your computer.

+- 2 Remove the:

+- a cover

+- b hard drive and optical drive module

+- 3 To remove the hard drive:

+- a Remove the screws that secure the hard drive to the module [1].

-Removing the 2.5-inch drive from the drive bracket
+- b Slide and lift the hard drive away from the module [2].

+Installing the 2.5-inch drive assembly